balcortex/100_days_code_web_development/README.md

 ## Day 027 - 2023/09/29

 Today I learned the flex-direction property, which places the items in a row (default) or in a column (like a list, but fancier).

+## Day 028 - 2023/09/30

+Today I learned the justify-content property, which controls the items' position when they are not allowed to grow.
+The default value is flex-start, which places the items at the left.